harshvardhaniimi/personal-website/content/blog/2020-12-24-forecasting-malaria-vaccine-demand/index.md

   - government
 ---

-__For preprint of the actual paper, [click here](https://arxiv.org/pdf/2012.11124.pdf).__
+**For preprint of the actual paper, [click here](https://arxiv.org/pdf/2012.11124.pdf).**

 Malaria is a mosquito-borne disease caused by a Plasmodium, a malarial parasite.
-Although Malaria is not life-threatening by its nature, it can cause severe illness and prove to be fatal if left untreated.
+Although Malaria is not life-threatening by its nature, it can cause severe illness and prove fatal if left untreated.

-In February 2019, a new Malaria vaccine RTS,S --- known by the trade name Mos-Quirix --- was approved for human trials in three countries Ghana, Malawi and Kenya, coordinated by WHO.
+In February 2019, a new Malaria vaccine, RTS, S --- known by the trade name Mos-Quirix --- was approved for human trials in Ghana, Malawi and Kenya, coordinated by WHO.
 The study is expected to get over by December 2022.
 However, several pharmaceutical majors have begun showing interest in the vaccine's mass production in the last few months.

 The companies want to estimate the coverage ratio --- defined as the vaccinated population count divided by the total population.
-In this research, my aim was to forecast the same for all 78 affected countries using Dynamic Gaussian Process Model.
+This research aimed to forecast the same for all 78 affected countries using the Dynamic Gaussian Process Model.

 ## Model

 A vaccine's coverage in a country or geography depends on several factors: how effective is the vaccine?
 How many people are scared of not taking the vaccines?
 How many doses it has?
 Is the disease contagious?

-Each country will have its own specific characteristics which are difficult to quantify.
-Therefore, the best approach is to select countries of "similar" characteristics instead of having one model only.
-In this work, we decided to work with the Human Development Index for grouping countries.
+Each country will have specific characteristics which are difficult to quantify.
+Therefore, the best approach is to select countries with "similar" features instead of only one model.
+We decided to work with the Human Development Index for grouping countries in this work.

 ![HDI heatmap of world](images/Screenshot%202021-06-17%20at%2010.44.52%20PM.png)